-Explicit Supporters: Qualcomm, Telecom Italia, Comcast
+Explicit Supporters: Qualcomm, Telecom Italia, Comcast, Rohde&Schwarz

 In-session Unicast Repair for MBS Object Delivery: For live and low-latency liver services using the object streaming mode in MBS, in certain cases the transmission of an object is not successful.
 In this case, unicast repair for individual clients can improve the service quality.
 However, the timing of such requests needs to be carefully studied on order to avoid network overloads or significant latencies in the delivery.
 A study to extend MBS User Services and Object streaming to address in session repair is of relevance.

-Explicit Supporters: Qualcomm, Telecom Italia, Comcast
+Explicit Supporters: Qualcomm, Telecom Italia, Comcast, Orange, BBC, SWR, EBU, Rohde&Schwarz

 MBS User Service and Delivery Protocols for eMBMS: The MBS user service architecture and protocol follows the modern design philosophies of 5G System with RESTful APIs, network-based service architecture and separation of user services and transport.
 At the same time, eMBMS and enTV as used for LTE-based 5G Broadcast support a transparent delivery mode.
 While interworking in between MBMS and MBS is addressed in TS 23.247, the interworking on user service level is not addressed.
 In order for MBMS and LTE-based 5G broadcast to leverage MBS User Service technologies, a study is warranted to identify the gaps to fully support this functionality.

-Explicit Supporters: Qualcomm, Comcast
+Explicit Supporters: Qualcomm, Comcast, SWR, EBU, Rohde&Schwarz

 Selected MBMS Functionalities not supported in MBS: In completing TS 26.502 and TS 26.517, it is obvious that only a subset of the MBMS functionalities is supported.
 While many MBMS functionalities are likely not important to be supported for MBS, a careful analysis of supported features in MBMS and their potential relevance for MBS should be completed and recommendations should be derived as to which ones to migrate for MBS and how to do this is for successful MBS User Services.

-Explicit Supporters: Qualcomm, Comcast
+Explicit Supporters: Qualcomm, Comcast, SWR, EBU, Rohde&Schwarz

 DASH/HLS Interoperability: DASH/HLS interoperability is a key issue to support highly scalable distribution systems for CDN-based distribution as well as for MBS/MBMS distribution.
 Offering common CMAF segments promises to address these issues.
 However, detailed nuances need to be identified to ensure optimized delivery and CTA WAVE has provided detailed guidelines in CTA-5005-A to support this matter.
 Studying these guidelines and understanding the impact to 5GMS as well as MBS/MBMS distribution is of relevance.

-Explicit Supporters: Qualcomm, Telecom Italia, Comcast
+Explicit Supporters: Qualcomm, Telecom Italia, Comcast, Orange, BBC, EBU, Rohde&Schwarz

 Further harmonization of RTC and Streaming for Advanced Medial Delivery: IN Rel-18 and with the creation of TS 26.510, Media Delivery across Media Streaming and Real-time communication was harmonized.
 However, not all functionalities from TS 26.512 are yet commonly available for RTC as well.
 Study of further harmonization is encouraged to fully implement common Medial Delivery functions.

-Explicit Supporters: Qualcomm, CMCC, Comcast
+Explicit Supporters: Qualcomm, CMCC, Comcast, Samsung Electronics Co.
+Ltd., NTT

 Issues identified by Market Representation Partners, in particular 5G-MAG: With there Reference Tools development in 5G-MAG for MBMS, 5GMS and MBS, 5G-MAG may have identified some specific problems collected in https://github.com/5G-MAG/Standards/issues.
 While some of the issues are purely related to bug fixes, some of the issues may need study and new functionalities.
 It is vital to support the industry and MRPs in deploying 3GPP technologies.

-Explicit Supporters: Qualcomm, Comcast
+Explicit Supporters: Qualcomm, Comcast, BBC, Dolby, EBU